shapeshifter/shapeshifter-specification/CONTRIBUTING.md

 - [MkDocs](https://www.mkdocs.org/) the rendering engine
 - [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) the theme
 - [PDF Generate Plugin for MkDocs](https://github.com/orzih/mkdocs-with-pdf) to render pdf document of sections
+- [PlantUML for MkDocs](https://pypi.org/project/mkdocs-plantuml/) plugin to render PlantUML diagrams
 - [Mike](https://github.com/jimporter/mike) to publish multiple versions

 Besides the technical features, here are some brief recommendations on using Markdown:

-- One scentence per line, this makes it easier to handle frequent changes and check differences.
+- One sentence per line, this makes it easier to handle frequent changes and check differences.
 - Name files using 'kebab-case' like `my-important-file.md`
 - Use HTML only if necessary, like:
   - comments within the Markdown source code